Kiranjith83/SA/SA.md

     - Configure the S3 bucket events to notify Lambda from the s3 upload bucket.

 ## API Gateway
+- Helps as a front door for difference systems like EC2 instances, Lambda, Dynamo DB.
 Two types of APIs:
   - Rest API:
     -  Is simpler and wider compatibility.